-Remuneration is based on the Mandatum Group's remuneration principles, which are decided by Mandatum plc's Board of Directors and applied to all Group companies.
-The Board of Directors of Mandatum Life annually confirms the Mandatum Group's remuneration principles and, if necessary, prepares a company-specific appendix to the remuneration policy, which takes into account the laws and regulations applicable to the Company.
-In 2023, Mandatum's remuneration was based on
+Remuneration is based on Mandatum Group's general remuneration principles, which are decided by Mandatum plc's Board of Directors and applied to all personnel of group companies and the CEO of Mandatum Life.
+The Board of Directors of Mandatum Life annually confirms the application of Mandatum Group's remuneration principles and, if necessary, prepares a company-specific appendix to the Remuneration Policy, which takes into account the laws and regulations applicable to the Company.
+An independent audit of the remuneration principles and remuneration system is conducted annually.